icprog/sw_sncn_motorcontrol_ethercat_kit/doc_hw_quickstart/hw_quickstart.rst

 .. _XMOS_Motor_Motion_Control_Kit_User_Guide:

-The XMOS MOTOR & MOTION Control Kit Hardware
+The XMOS MOTOR and MOTION Control Kit Hardware
 ========================================================

 The XMOS Motor & Motion Control Kit contains a combination of hardware and software modules developed by Synapticon using SOMANET technology and XMOS multicore microcontrollers, with a smaple BLDC motor.
 The kit can be assembled in different configurations depending on the type of motor and communications interface you require.
 Currently there are two hardware configurations: